mkfares/StatisticsWithR/README.md

 These tutorials are dedicated to people who want to learn statistics, R language, and data science.

 ## Table of Content
-01. R Development Environment
+1. R Development Environment
-02. R Basics
+2. R Basics
+3. Data Structures
+4. Data
+5. Descriptive Statistics